FranciscoGutierrez/uncertaintyviz/README.md

 # Uncertainty Viz

-A simple WebApp made with Meteor.js to evaluate some uncertainty representations.
+A simple WebApp made with Meteor.js to evaluate visualizations variables in uncertainty representations.

 # Introduction